phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ## Mission Completed
 This was a journey, but hopefully you have found this helpful and maybe this has demystified and/or provided more details in how you can utilize the Azure Front Door service with the Azure Kubernetes Service.

-Special thanks to my team member
+Special thanks to my team member Jorge Cortes Cano for doing some quick QA on my network configs.
+Also, if you found this interesting check out Kevin Harris' @kevingbb post on securing AKS https://github.com/kevingbb/ready-aks-security.